How Much Does It Cost to Start a E-Commerce Store in Wisconsin?

 How Wisconsin Compares to Neighboring States

-Wisconsin is one of the more affordable states for launching a E-Commerce Store, with a cost-of-living index of 94.5 (national average is 100).
-Compared to neighboring Minnesota ($14,700 median startup cost), Wisconsin offers lower costs for a E-Commerce Store.
+Wisconsin is close to the national average for E-Commerce Store startup costs, with a cost-of-living index of 98.5.
+Compared to neighboring Minnesota ($14,100 median startup cost), Wisconsin offers lower costs for a E-Commerce Store.

 Common Mistakes to Avoid